-Carrie Fisher, Debbie Reynolds Memorial: Stars Wars’ R2D2 And Others Pay Tribute
+Carrie Fisher, Debbie Reynolds Memorial: ‘Stars Wars’ R2D2, Others Pay Tribute

 — The Truth 24 US (@TheTruth24US) March 25, 2017

 TCM host Ben Mankiewicz also attended the memorial.
-According to US Today, he shared his memories of Carrie having “one of the greatest bull-sh** detectors of all time” and said that she penned his most-liked tweet.
+According to USA Today, he shared his memories of Carrie having “one of the greatest bull-sh** detectors of all time” and said that she penned his most-liked tweet.

 “Some of the best celebrity interviews are on WebMD,” which may have been a reference to the interviews Fisher gave to the site about her struggles with bipolar disorder and addiction.